oSharpey/cyber-obsidian/year-1/OSCC/authentication.md

 - Implements additional authentication in Linux
 - Provides admins the ability to use multiple auth mechanisms into an existing system

+## Authorisation
+### What is authorisation
+- Determines what a user can and cannot access
+- For example linux file permissions